Sainte-Marine: Combrit's village and harbour

 and l'Abri du Marin

-L'île-Tudy“Ile-Tudy” comes from the name of a chapel built in the 14th century in honor of Saint Tudy.
-L'Ile-Tudy is a dismemberment of the former parish of Combrit and once dependent bishopric of Cornwall.
-Become a peninsula due to the construction of a dam in 1853, Ile-Tudy was one of the most important fishing port in Finistere.
-Now a resort, it hosts nearly 8,000 tourists during the summer season who flock to its beautiful beaches.
+L'île-Tudy“Ile-Tudy” comes from the name of a chapel built in the 14th century in honour of Saint Tudy.
+Ile-Tudy is a division of the former parish of Combrit, dependent on the Bishop of Cornwall.
+It became a peninsula when a dam was built in 1853 and was one of the largest fishing ports in the Finistère.
+It is now a coastal resort, welcoming no less than 8,000 tourists during the summer season who flock to its beautiful beaches.

 Historic capital of Pays Bigouden, Pont L'Abbé is the city that has the most historical interest in the area.
 Loctudy Monks are behind the creation of the city.
-The castle of Pont L'Abbé, built on a strategic position in the 13th century, now houses the city hall and the bigouden museum.
-Installed in the dungeon of the castle, the museum has a large collection of costumes, dresses and furniture.
+The Château de Pont L'Abbé, built on a strategic site in the 13th century, now houses the city hall and the Bigouden museum.
+Installed in the dungeon of the castle, the museum boasts a large collection of costumes, dresses and furniture.